jfschwarz/substyle/README.md

 style('footer')
 ```

 In some cases, it is also useful to select multiple styles for the same element.
-This allows to separate some more specific style definitions from base styles shared with other elments, so that the user would have to provide custom definitions for these base styles only once.
+This allows to separate some more specific style definitions from base styles shared with other elements, so that the user would have to provide custom definitions for these base styles only once.

 ```javascript
 style(['item', 'item-last'])